josephramsay7/documentation/Business Intelligence Presentation.md

 ## Introduction
 ---------------------------------------------------------------------
 - Overview of the business intelligence topic
-> Business Intelligence topics are: Data Visualization/Dashboards, ETL/SQL Data model, Python Data modelling, Predictive Analytics.
+> Business Intelligence topics are: ETL/SQL Data model, Data Visualization/Dashboards, and Predictive Analytics.

+For my final BI presentation, I will be focusing on the following topics from our allowed list: ETL/SQL Data model, Data Visualization/Dashboards, and Predictive Analytics.
+I'll use these topics to create somewhat of a 'pipeline' for my data.
+This hypothetical pipleine will be displaying skills I have learned throught the entirety of the whole course.
+Beginning with the

 - Significance of data-driven decision-making
 > Airlines: I was nto satisfied with the Sem1 projects I submitted at christmas, have a personal oath to do better